peteroupc/peteroupc.github.io/randomfunc.md

        return mvn
     END METHOD

-Each of the resulting uniform variables will be in the interval [0, 1], and each one can be further transformed to any other statistical distribution (which is called a _marginal distribution_ here) by one of the methods given in "[Generating Random Numbers from an Arbitrary Distribution](#Generating_Random_Numbers_from_an_Arbitrary_Distribution)".
+Each of the resulting uniform variables will be in the interval [0, 1], and each one can be further transformed to any other probability distribution (which is called a _marginal distribution_ here) by one of the methods given in "[Generating Random Numbers from an Arbitrary Distribution](#Generating_Random_Numbers_from_an_Arbitrary_Distribution)".
 The transformed variables will have the same correlation as the uniform variables, regardless of the marginal distributions chosen.

 **Example**: To generate two correlated uniform variables by this method, generate `GaussianCopula([[1, rho], [rho, 1]])`, where `rho` is the Pearson correlation coefficient, in the interval [-1, 1].
 (Note that [_rank correlation_](https://en.wikipedia.org/wiki/Rank_correlation) parameters, which can be converted to `rho`, can better describe the correlation than `rho` itself.
 For example, for a bivariate normal distribution, the Spearman coefficient `srho` can be converted to `rho` by `rho = sin(srho * pi / 6) * 2`.
 Rank correlation parameters are not further discussed in this document.)